sysbird/birdfield/readme.txt

 You can upload the header image by custom-header, and set the Widget Area for header.
 When the posts are tagged with "news", display NEWS area on homepage.

 == Theme Customize ==
 Text Color: set at Colors section.
 Link Color: set at Colors section.
 Header, Footer Background Color: set at Colors section.
-Parallax Header Image: set at Header Image section.
 Fixed Menu: set at Site Identity section.
+Header Slider: set 5 images at Header Slider section.
 Display Copyright: set at Footer section.
 Display Credit: set at Footer section.